vcz-fr/Website/skills.md

 ### The techie

+Let's be honest here: I am a tech practitioner and that's what I do best.
+Even though I dabble less and less with code, I have tried technologies in the past and there are some that I really liked and others that were more _meh_.
+Here are a couple lists that you should use to challenge me!

-I feel confident with:
+First, I feel quite confident with:

-- HTML5, CSS3, JS frontend and server ecosystem;
+- HTML, CSS, JS.
+The latter can be frontend and backend;
-- AWS, AWS CLI, Terraform;
+- AWS, its CLI and Terraform;
-- Docker-based CI;
+- Docker-based CI, especially GitLab CI;
-- Serverless and container infrastructures;
+- Serverless and container infrastructures, even Kubernetes even if it's usually hard to justify;
 - Web performance and engineering;
-- Static site generation.
+- Static site generation, because less is more.

-Would like to discover:
+I hope to discover these things over time:

-- More cultures;
+- More cultures, company and local;
-- Rust;
+- Rust, its memory model, why it works;
-- Ideas and tools to reduce development and operational chores;
+- Ideas and tooling to reduce development and operational chores;
-- More of Python and C#.
+- More of Python and C#, because I'm not too confident with these codebases.

-Also worked with:
+And here's the weird stuff I had to deal with.
+It is milquetoast compared to some gray-beards around but here goes:

-- Multi-model non relational database: OrientDB;
+- OrientDB, a multi-model non relational database;
-- Database deamons: Maxwell, Debezium;
-- Message broker: Kafka with SpringBoot integration;
+- Maxwell and Debezium, database deamons that retrieve operations and stream them to Kafka for event-based data processing workloads;
-- OpenID Connect: MitreID;
+- MitreID and the OpenID Connect specification;
-- Web performance:
-  - Browser tools: Firefox Developer Edition, Google Chrome Beta;
-  - Client performance: Yellowlab, WebpageTest;
-  - Load testing: Octoperf, Gatling;
-  - App performance: AppDynamics, BlackFire.
+- OctoPerf and Gatling —thanks, I dislike Scala now— for good load tests;
+- Yellowlab and WebpageTest for decent client-side web performance reporting.
+Add browser devtools, which get consistently better over time;
+- AppDynamics, BlackFire and Sentry for the backend side of things.

 </div>